7Ji/arb/README.md

 There're some bad-behaving packages that acessses the network during their `build()` function, which adds break points to `build()` that not even should be there.
 This also violates our designing principle that download, extraction and building should happen each in their seperate stages.

 The argument `--nonet` could be set to catch such packages, it is achieved by two recursive `unshare` calls, one to unshare the host network namespace while mapping the host non-root user into the container root so a new lo interface could be set up, another recursive one to map the container root back to the host non-root user.

+### Git-mirrorer
+It is possible to set the builder to fetch from a [7Ji/git-mirrorer](https://github.com/7Ji/git-mirrorer) instance hosted in local LAN before the actual remote.
+This can further save the bandwidth usage.
+And it is highly recommended that you set this up if you're building a lot.
+Do note that PKGBUILDs won't be fetched from git-mirrorer, as the main source is considered to be AUR, and no PKGBUILD repo should be huge enough to be a problem to update frequently from AUR.